kaltura/KalturaGeneratedAPIClientsTypescript/README.md

  Below is a list of features to be added:
 - [ ] Generate `kalsig` per request.
 - [ ] Code documentation of classes/enums/actions.
+- [ ] Add developer/api guide.
 - [ ] Simplify syntax of enums representing strings.
 - [ ] Warn against deprecated classes/enums/actions.
-- [ ] Add configuration flag to indicate if a bundling of the complete library is allowed.
+- [ ] Protect against bundling the complete library by mistake.
 - [ ] AOT compile support.
 - [ ] Attach 'apiVersion' to each request
 - [ ] Support setting 'undefined' for required properties when using 'setDependency' in multiple request.